-Eye Mask: If you are in business class you will get a complimentary eye mask otherwise you need to bring one along with you.
+If you are in business class you will get a complimentary eye mask otherwise you need to bring one along with you.

 If you are seated next to the night owl who has his reading light on all night you will be glad you have it.

 If you have a daytime flight the cabin attendants usually ask that the window blinds be drawn down.

 Of course there is always someone who wants to peer out at the miles of ocean and study it intently.

 In terms of keeping occupied there are so many things to do now on flights that there is really no excuse for being bored.

 One of my favourite pastimes is to sleep.
-Clicking my MP3 player onto my favourite tracks, slipping on my eye mask and just nodding off is a great way to kill 4 hours or so.
+Clicking my music player onto my favourite tracks, slipping on my eye mask and just nodding off is a great way to kill 4 hours or so.

 As you breathe out you lose more moisture from your body than you otherwise would.

 Drinking alcohol, tea or coffee all cause your body to become dehydrated more quickly as they are a mild diuretic, which means that they make you urinate more frequently.

 Drink water, soft drink or fruit juice when ever it is offered to you.
 Limit your intake of alcohol, tea, coffee and cola.

 Refill this with water after you have passed the x-ray machines or fill it on the plane.
-Ask the cabin attendant, don't fill it in the toilet as that is not drinking water.
+Ask the cabin attendant; don't fill it in the toilet as that is not drinking water.

 To give you an idea of how much to drink, for most people drinking 4 Litres of fluids during an eight hour flight would still leave them partially dehydrated.

-To rehydrate after arrival I find that drinking 250mL of water every 30 minutes until I start to want to go to the toilet is a good start.
+To rehydrate after arrival I find that drinking 250 mL of water every 30 minutes until I start to want to go to the toilet is a good start.